Daniel Gershburg, Gershburg Law P.C.

 For lawyers dealing with client funds held in trust, it’s important to have the right software to account for every dollar.
 Clio lets you manage all client money in separate ledgers tied to their specific case, so that you can ensure client money never gets comingled with firm assets.

-With Clio’s Trust Request feature, you can also share an electronic request for funds, which allows clients to deposit money into their account instantly via credit card—speeding up his collections by a solid 80%, while also improving overall client retention.
+With Clio’s Trust Accounting features, you can also share an electronic request for funds, which allows clients to deposit money into their account instantly via credit card—speeding up his collections by a solid 80%, while also improving overall client retention.

 “In the state of New York, when dealing with trust account money, if you sign the wrong amount, you will lose your licence,” says Daniel, who as a real estate attorney, deals heavily with escrow accounts.